What Does Water Resistant Mean exactly for a Sports Watch?

 2/ Quick check before fun begins

 The moving parts of the watch (crown, buttons, pushers etc.) should not be operated under water.
-Before wearing the watch in or under water, you should also make sure that all moving parts are in their rest position, especially the screw-on crown must be firmly tight.
+Before wearing the watch, you should also make sure that all moving parts are in their rest position, especially the screw-on crown must be screwed-in firmly and tightly.

 3/Cleaning you watch systematically after use